digital-media-curriculum/Kramden-imaging-basics/README.md

-# Kramden-imaging-basics
+# Kramden-digital-media
-Máirín Duffy's Inkscape files adapted for use by Kramden Institute
+Máirín Duffy's Inkscape worsheet files adapted for use by Kramden Institute's workshops.